Current Updates on BIA-ALCLFor Patients with Breast Implants, or Who Are Considering Getting Breast Implants

 What is the risk of developing BIA-ALCL?

 The FDA reports that it is 1:3,817 to 1:30,000 in their latest statement.
 These risk assessments are changing on an ongoing basis, but this is the most accurate information currently available.

 Based on current data, the risk can be further explained by the texture grade of the implants as follows:

-- Grade 1 (smooth only) – In global databases, there has not been a confirmed case of smooth only.
-In the February 2019 FDA statement, it was reported that “there have been reports of BIA-ALCL in patients with smooth-surfaced implants and many reports do not include the surface texture of the implant at the time of diagnosis.”
-At the time of this publication it is known that a single case of smooth only BIA-ALCL was originally reported to the FDA; however, it was later determined this was not accurate, and the case was a mixed implant case.
-The report to the FDA was amended.
+- Grade 1 (Smooth only) – In global databases, there has not been a confirmed case of smooth only.
+In the Feb 2019 FDA statement, it was reported that “there have been reports of BIA-ALCL in patients with smooth-surfaced implants and many reports do not include the surface texture of the implant at the time of diagnosis.”
+At the time of this publication it is known that a single case of smooth only BIA-ALCL was originally reported to the FDA; however, it was later determined that this was not accurate and the case was a mixed implant case, and the report to the FDA was amended.

 - Grade 2 (e.g. Microtexture, Siltex and similar) – 1:82,000